1. A Notebook Computer (required)

 Students with financial need who are unable to bring or purchase a notebook computer should contact Wooster’s Financial Aid Office to learn about available aid options.

-Microsoft Office: Through IT’s software licensing agreement with Microsoft, you will have access to Office 365 Pro Plus for as long as you are enrolled at Wooster.
+Microsoft Office: Through IT’s software licensing agreement with Microsoft, you will have access to Office 365 Education Plus for as long as you are enrolled at Wooster.
 No need to purchase.

 Anti-virus: All systems will need to have “anti-virus” software, too.
 This is not provided by the College.